jplsilva/Palebot/README.md

 # Palebot

-A Discord bot made with Typescript and Node.js
+A Discord bot made with Discordjs, Typescript, Node.js and Knex